SowmyaMoturu/api-automation/README.md

 * See test report from `target/cucumber-html-reports/overview-features.html` for the Cucumber report

 ## Perforamance tests
- * Need to export performance test option using karate
+ * Need to explore performance test option using karate